Vicken-Ghoubiguian/tuto_clock_python/README.md

 # tuto_clock_python

-Tutorial project to make learn Python and programming to adults
+A tutorial project for teaching Python and programming to adults

 ## Contents